 Can meal replacement shakes cause constipation?

-Although a common side effect of meal replacement shakes is diarrhea, many people report that they also cause constipation.
+Although a common side effect of meal replacement shakes is diarrhea, many people report that meal replacements also cause constipation.
 Constipation occurs when you have fewer than three bowel movements a week and your poop is hard and difficult to pass.
 Common symptoms include bloating and stomach pain.
 If your meal replacement causes constipation, you have come to the right place.
-In this article, I will explain what to do if you are constipated, and why many protein shakes cause constipation.
+In this article, I will explain why many meal replacements cause constipation.

 Why drink wholesome?